eduvpn/documentation/SERVER_DISCOVERY_SKIP_WAYF.md

 This builds on [SERVER_DISCOVERY](SERVER_DISCOVERY.md).

-Most "Secure Internet" servers have their own WAYF to redirect users to the relevant IdP for the actual authentication.
+Most "Secure Internet" servers use SAML to authenticate the users and have a WAYF (Where Are You From) to redirect users to the IdP chosen by the user for the actual authentication.
 As we already have a "WAYF" in the eduVPN application, there is no need to have the user select their institute again in the browser.

+**NOTE**: this ONLY applies to "Secure Internet" servers!

-This document talks about how to "Skip" the WAYF in the browser.
+This document explains how to have the WAYF skipped during the SAML authentication.
+This is possible because the user _already_ selected their organization in the application.
+There is no need to ask for it again.

-Most SAML SPs have some means to trigger authentication directly by going to a URL and provide the `IdP` and `ReturnTo` parameters indicating which IdP to use and where to go _after_ authentication.
+Most SAML SPs have some means to trigger authentication directly by going to some URL and provide the `IdP` and `ReturnTo` parameters indicating which IdP to use and where to go _after_ authentication.

 As OAuth is used by the VPN application, the OAuth "authorization URL" needs to be placed in the `ReturnTo` query parameter instead of opening it directly.
-The IdP we the user chose we already know from the organization the user chose in the application by `org_id`.
-This `org_id` is typically the entity ID of the IdP and can thus be used as the `IdP` query parameter value.
+The `organization_list.json` contains a list of organizations and the `org_id` key that is the hint for skipping the WAYF.
+When SAML is used, the `org_id` is typically the "entityID" of the SAML IdP and can be used as the `IdP` query parameter.

 Unfortunately, there are (at least) three types of SAML federations: